Double funding and option incompatibility

 - by funding agri-environment options that are used to meet Greening requirements under the Basic Payment Scheme

-- where two or more similar options are funded on the same area of land, through a contract under this scheme and a contract under a legacy scheme such as Rural Priorities or Land Managers Options, with the result that the same activity is funded twice
+- where two or more similar options are funded on the same area of land, through a contract under this scheme and a contract under a another scheme*, with the result that the same activity is funded twice

 - where two incompatible options are funded under this scheme on the same area of land.
 For example, Wetland Management and Management of Buffer Areas for Fens and Lowland Bogs